 - Work with top researchers, and take advantage of the strong connection between our current research projects and our education.

 As a student of one of our specialisations, you will gain in-depth knowledge of the discipline of your choice.
 At the same time, you will take part in ongoing debates about general theory, the development of new methods and the use of information technology.

 Our teaching is multidisciplinary and uses theories, methods and techniques drawn from the humanities, social sciences and sciences.
 By regarding the matter from an ecologist's viewpoint, or seeing it through a geologist's or anthropologist's eye, you add great value to your studies and research.

 Master of Arts or Master of Science

-Students who choose the Bioarchaeology and Material Culture Studies specialisation receive a Master of Science degree in Archaeology.
-For all other specialisations students receive a Master of Arts degree in Archaeology.
+Students who choose the Archaeological Science specialisation receive a Master of Science degree in Archaeology.
+For World Archaeology and Heritage and Museum Studies, you receive a Master of Arts degree in Archaeology.

 This school offers programs in: